 To properly estimate the materials needed for our project, we have to consider a variety of variables.
 For our prefab fence project, we would need the following:

-length to be fenced: This is the total linear measurement where we want our fence to be built.
+Length to be fenced: This is the total linear measurement of where we want our fence to be built.
 This fence length is usually the perimeter of a property or a boundary line between two properties.
 It could be a straight line, a curved line, or combinations of both.
-If you plan to fence a rectangular lot, here is a guide for determining the perimeter of a rectangle.
+If you plan to fence a rectangular lot, you can check our perimeter of a rectangle calculator for a guide for determining the perimeter of a rectangle.

 Estimating our required vinyl fence components

 Now that we know the variables we need to consider, we can now proceed to calculate the quantities of each fence component needed to complete our fence.
 First, let us imagine a portion of the fence.
 To build a span of the prefab fence, we need two columns to support either side of the panels.
 On top of the fence, we need to fix everything in place with a tie beam.
 There are other configurations of prefab fences out there, but this is one of the most straightforward designs we can consider.

 With that in mind, we can say that, for one span of our fence, we would need two columns and a tie beam.
 However, by adding another span, we can see that two adjacent spans share one common column.
 By extending further, we can understand what happens and how we should consider the rest of the fence.
 Therefore, a span is from the center of a column to the center of the next column.
 To be more precise, we can now consider the span to have a half of a column at each end of the panel.
 This is expressed in the equation below:

 span length = 1/2 × (column width) + panel length + 1/2 × (column width)